hackerman103020/cypher-pulse/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License.
+Little Hakr is for the people!
+Make this better if you're smart & creative enough!
+Good luck.

 ## Disclaimer